 Top photo: As of September 2024, the current student head count at LPC is at 8,375 students.
 (Photo by Luke Vavuris/ The Express)

-James Sevilla is a staff writer for The Express.
+James Sevilla is the Web Editor and Production Editor for The Express.
 Follow him on X, formally Twitter, @JamesTSev.